dumberjs/dumberjs.github.io/options/code-split.md

 [`dumber-module-loader`](https://github.com/dumberjs/dumber-module-loader) fully supports circular dependencies, as long as they are in one bundle file (so that circular dependencies can be resolved synchronously).

-For this reason, although `dumber`'s code split supports separating the files of one npm package into multiple bundle files, it's recommended not doing so.
+Circular dependency usually happens within one npm package.
+(It doesn't make sense for two npm packages to depend on each other.)
+For this reason, although `dumber`'s code split supports separating the internal files of one npm package into multiple bundle files, it's recommended not doing so.